In-person and virtual

 Fintech companies have taken advantage of initiatives such as Open Banking to gain access to major banks’ data, integrating them with other data sources, new analytics and new devices to provide new services to customers.
 Fintech has pushed the boundaries of what is possible on mobile platforms, providing services that wouldn’t or couldn’t be conceived of ever being in the customer’s hand.
 There are also new methods of storing and transferring value, such as cryptocurrencies, that are being adopted as national currencies as new investment platforms and as the preferred method of payment for criminals.

-In this session, we will explore the cybersecurity aspects of these digital services, why cybersecurity is becoming fundamental to modern economies and how attackers are adapting to leverage these new technologies.
+In this session, we explored the cybersecurity aspects of these digital services, why cybersecurity is becoming fundamental to modern economies and how attackers are adapting to leverage these new technologies.

-The event will be a hybrid event, with a face-to-face event held at Surrey’s campus in Guildford alongside live stream access for remote participants.
-Starting at 4pm and running for 2 hours, there will be an interactive Q&A session and networking opportunities.
-The event is free to attend for friends of Surrey and SASIG members.
+This was a hybrid event, with the face-to-face aspect held at Surrey’s campus in Guildford alongside live stream access for remote participants.
+There was an interactive Q&A session as well as networking opportunities.
+The event was free to attend for friends of Surrey and SASIG members.

-Prof Ioana Boureanu – who will talk about aspects of payment systems, including her research that revealed vulnerabilities in Visa and Apple Pay vulnerabilities.
+Prof Ioana Boureanu – who spoke about aspects of payment systems, including her research that revealed vulnerabilities in Visa and Apple Pay vulnerabilities.

-Prof John Collomosse – who will talk about DECaDE, the multi-million research project that examines the use of distributed ledger technologies and AI to deliver new financial services.
+Prof John Collomosse – who spoke about DECaDE, the multi-million research project that examines the use of distributed ledger technologies and AI to deliver new financial services.

-Carl Leonard – who will talk about external attack trends targeted at financial services including the DeFi industry.
-How to identify your Very Attacked People and handle the insider threat and shadow IT.
+Carl Leonard – who spoke about external attack trends targeted at financial services including the DeFi industry, how to identify your Very Attacked People and handle the insider threat and shadow IT.

-Simon Mair – who will talk about what can Fintech learn from a Wealth Management firm founded in 1762.
+Simon Mair – who spoke about what can Fintech can learn from a Wealth Management firm founded in 1762.